olmocorell/When-neural-nets-becomes-sentiments-in-ART/README.md

 ![Portada](https://github.com/agalvezcorell/When-neural-nets-becomes-sentiments-in-ART/blob/master/readme/portada.jpg)

-# When neural nets becomes sentiments in ART :lower_left_paintbrush: :art:
+# When neural nets becomes sentiments in ART :art:

 This is mi final project of Ironhack data analysis bootcamp In this project I have created a script with a graphical interface where a user can create a work of art through his feelings.